dm03514/bcrypt-worker/README.md

 - The decrypter pool queue should be flatline at 0, if not that means that clients are waiting on the pool to hash their requests, we discussed a couple of strategies to deal with this:
   - Shed load whenever the pool is saturated and return 429 status code:
   ```
+  select {
+  case:
+    p.inputChan <- work
+  default:
+    fmt.Println("Channel Saturated!!!
+Return something to alert client!")
+  }
   ```
+  - We could then have a retry/backoff in the client on 429.
+This could allow for the majority of server latencies to remain  steady at the expense of some clients being aborted and being forced to retry.